 The amendment brings New Zealand into line with similar provisions in some Australian states.

 Police say this law change clears up a previously uncertain situation involving online predators and what can be done to arrest them.

 Ecpat Child Alert, which aims to prevent the sexual exploitation of children, says online grooming is a serious matter.

 National director Alan Bell says the offenders create relationships which come to seem very real to their targets and the damage is deep and long-lasting.

-Next story in National: Plastic surgeon told to apologise after facelift fails
+Next story in New Zealand: Plastic surgeon told to apologise after facelift fails